mooahmad/prestaconcept.github.io/presta-cms-contact/index.md

 ## Ask for help ##

-If you need help about this project you can [post a message on our google group][3]
+If you need help about this project, you can [post a message on our google group][3]

 ## How to contribute ##